airdb/sgw/README.md

 Allow: No effect in user side except add a repsone header.
 Block: Will block the request and return http response with 5xx code.
 Watch: Just for internal audit check,  for attack analysis.

+# Strategy

+Block By IP
+Block By URI
+Block By Cookie
+Block By UserAgent

 # ipip.net
 https://github.com/ipipdotnet/ipdb-go